Tim Conway: 1970–1989: Established work

-Other film and video

 Conway starred in Disney films such as The World's Greatest Athlete (1973), The Apple Dumpling Gang (1975), Gus (1976), and The Apple Dumpling Gang Rides Again (1979), his work with the company earning him a Disney Legend award in 2004.
 He starred in the 1977 comedy film The Billion Dollar Hobo.
 Conway also co-starred with Don Knotts in The Prize Fighter (1979) and The Private Eyes (1980).
 He starred in the 1986 equestrian comedy, The Longshot.
 Conway also appeared with Dick Martin in Air Bud: Golden Receiver (1998) as Fred Davis, the main announcer for the Timberwolves' final game, with Martin as his co-announcer, Phil Phil.
 He was postal employee Herman Dooly in the 1996 film, Dear God.